Columbia Giving Day: Join in and Help Support Our Students!

 The students in my class, the Class of 1984, were wonderful.
 Many of us developed long lasting friendships and professional networks I continue to count on to this day.

 Likewise, many of the alumni I have met have been incredibly inspiring — lending a helping hand with my career development, sharing contact information, and continuing to support the School and its students.
 I remember my first alumni event, around graduation time.
-Students were tired from finishing up our field work and finals.
+Students were tired from finishing up our practicum work and finals.
 Alumni held a celebratory reception.
 An, alum, Chuck Katze, introduced himself to me.
 He was charming, warm and open.
 He worked in community-based agencies, was active in the Alumni Association, and demonstrated an enormous enthusiasm about the School, his career and being a social worker.
 After that, I felt I wanted to stay connected with the School.
 I give because I want to share my resources and continue to interact with people like Chuck (who sadly passed away earlier this year).
 In that way I can continue to benefit from what the School has to offer.

 HEATHER MILLS-PEVONIS ('02 MS): The field of social work is incredibly demanding on the heart, mind, body, and spirit, our students need a strong foundation to be successful.
 That is where our giving comes in.